panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ## 5. Summary

-The method is a special function belonging to an object.
+The method is a function belonging to an object.
 The context of a method (`this` value) equals the object the method belongs to.

-You can also define methods on classes. `this` inside of a method of a class equals to the class instance.
+You can also define methods on classes. `this` inside of a method of a class equals to the instance.

 What's specific to JavaScript is that it is not enough to define a method.
 You also need to make sure to use a method invocation.
 Typically, the method invocation has the following syntax: